pyOpenSci/python-package-guide/package-structure-code/pyproject-toml-python-package-metadata.md

 In this example package setup you use:

-* **setuptools** to build the [package's SDist and wheels](python-package-distribution-files-sdist-wheel)
+- **setuptools** to build the [package's sdist and wheels](python-package-distribution-files-sdist-wheel)
-* **setuptools_scm** to manage package version updates using version control tags
+- **setuptools_scm** to manage package version updates using version control tags

 In the example below `[build-system]` is the first table of values.
-It has two keys that specify the build front end and backend for a package:
+It has two keys that specify the build front end and back-end for a package:

 1. `requires =`
-1. `build-backend =`
+1. `build-back-end =`

 ```
 [build-system]
 requires = ["setuptools>=45", "setuptools_scm[toml]>=6.2"]
-build-backend = "setuptools.build_meta"
+build-back-end = "setuptools.build_meta"

 [project]
 name = "examplePy"